On generalized max-linear models and their statistical interpolation: Reconstruction of SMSP

 \begin{cor} Let $\bm\eta=(\eta_t)_{t\in[0,1]}$ be an SMSP with generator $\bm Z=(Z_t)_{t\in[0,1]}$, and let $0:=s_0<s_1<,\dotsc,<s_{d-1}<s_d:=1$ be a grid of points in the interval $[0,1]$.
 The process $\hat{\bfeta}=(\hat\eta_t)_{t\in[0,1]}$ defined in \eqref{eq:discretizing_version_smsp} is an SMSP with generator process $\hat{\bm Z}=(\hat Z_t)_{t\in[0,1]}$, where

 The processes $\hat{\bm\eta}$ and $\hat{\bm Z}$ interpolate the rv $(\eta_{s_0},\dotsc,\eta_{s_d})$ and $(Z_{s_0},\dotsc,Z_{s_d})$, respectively. \end{cor}

 We call $\bm{\hat\eta}$ the \emph{discretized version} of $\bfeta$ and $\bm{\hat Z}$ the discretized version of $\bfZ$, both with grid $\set{s_0,\dots,s_d}$.
-We show now that the preceding approach is suitable to approximate the underlying SMSP solely by multivariate observations; that is, the discretized version of the underlying SMSP converges to this very process in a strong sense.
+Next we show that the preceding approach allows the approximation of an underlying SMSP based on multivariate observations; that is, the discretized version of the underlying SMSP converges to this very process in a strong sense.
 We need the following two lemmata which provide some technical insight in the strucure of the chosen max-linear model.

 \begin{lemma} The SMSP defined in \eqref{eq:discretizing_version_smsp} fulfills for $i=1,\dots,d$

 and

 This minimum is attained for $t=(s_{i-1}\eta_{s_{i-1}}+s_i\eta_{s_i})/(\eta_{s_{i-1}}+\eta_{s_i})$. \end{lemma}